DevSilv/DevSilv-bracket-string-validator/docs/index.md

-# The "bracket-string-validator" wiki
+# The "bracket-string-validator"

-This is the home page of the wiki of the "bracket-string-validator" project.
-The wiki contains more detailed information about the project than the project's [README](https://github.com/silvuss/silvuss-bracket-string-validator/blob/master/README.md).
+This is the home page of the extended documentation of the "bracket-string-validator" project.
+The extended documentation contains more detailed information about the project than the project's [README](https://github.com/silvuss/silvuss-bracket-string-validator/blob/master/README.md).

 For more general information about this project, see the [README](https://github.com/silvuss/silvuss-bracket-string-validator/blob/master/README.md).
 Particularly, the README includes:
 - the licence of this project,